fzallocco/DeathStarProject/README.md

 ## Copyright Disclaimer

 I do not own the IP of the Star Wars content published in this project.
-I do not profit, or plan to, from Star Wars content I published or will publish as much as I do not earn anything from publishing this code.
+I do not profit, or plan to hereafter, from Star Wars content I published or will publish as much as I do not earn anything from publishing this code.
 This is purely for education and scientific/engineering research.